NelisW/myOpenHab/docs/20-install-mosquitto.md

 to install the broker (first line), clients (second line) and the python bindings (third line).

-the broker is immediately started; stop it in order to configure it:
+The broker is immediately started; stop it in order to configure it:

 	sudo /etc/init.d/mosquitto stop

+##Testing

 Test the installation as follows:
 <http://stackoverflow.com/questions/26716279/how-to-test-the-mosquitto-server>